billpmurphy/billpmurphy.github.io/_posts/2015-08-31-how-well-do-you-know-git-part-1.md

 quiz questions.

 This post covers basic Git (chapters 1, 2, and 3).
-If you can figure out most of these command without Googling, you should feel pretty good about your git skills!
+If you can figure out most of these command without Googling, you should feel pretty good about your Git skills!
 If you just want to use this as a reference, all the answers are at the bottom.